SANJOY-PAUL-0981/Terminal-Portfolio/README.md

 npm publish
 ```
 (make sure to change the name in package.json before publishing)
+(node latest version needed in ubuntu or linux)

 ### LICENSE
 Distributed under the MIT License .